Matilde Villa

-Matilde Villa (born 9 December 2004) is an Italian basketball player for Umana Reyer Venezia of the Lega Basket Femminile.
+Matilde Villa (born 9 December 2004) is an Italian basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and Umana Reyer Venezia of the Lega Basket Femminile.
 She was drafted by the Atlanta Dream of the Women's National Basketball Association (WNBA) with the 32nd pick in the 2024 WNBA draft.

 Professional career

 At age 14, she debuted in Serie A1 with the Costa Masnaga sports club first team in the position of point guard.
 In 2020, she scored 36 points, 8 rebounds, and 4 assists in a match against Dinamo Sassari.
 Her Serie A record is 20 wins and 3 losses.

 Villa has played for Umana Reyer Venezia in Venice, Italy since 2022.
 In the 2023–2024 season, she led the Italian Serie A with a per-game average of 10 points, 2.6 rebounds, and 3 assists.
 She had a 52% shot rate from two points, 36% from three, and 78% from the free throw line.

 She was selected in the third round, 32nd overall, by the Atlanta Dream in the 2024 WNBA draft.
 She was the fourth Italian player to be selected in the WNBA, and joined fellow Italian Lorela Cubaj on the team.
 Villa remained overseas for the 2024 WNBA season.